pierrelecuyer/rqmc-samples-wsc23/README.md

 # RQMC-samples-wsc23
-Randomized quasi-Monte Carlo data for small function examples
+Randomized quasi-Monte Carlo (RQMC) data for small function examples

 ## What this repository is about
 In the paper